shenhuiying2017/azure-docs.es-es/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 ## Eliminar blobs

-Para eliminar un blob, primero obtenga una referencia de blob y, a continuación, llame al método **Delete**.
+Para eliminar un blob, obtenga primero una referencia de blob y luego llame al método **Delete**.

 	// Get a reference to a CloudBlobContainer with the variable name 'container' as described in
     // the "Access blob containers in code" section.